Anthony sharp in OKC debut, Rockets look fine without him

 MVP Russell Westbrook didn’t play for Oklahoma City.

-The Knicks played their first game without Anthony, losing to the Brooklyn Nets in one of the four games on the NBA’s preseason schedule.
+The Knicks played their first game without Anthony, losing to the Brooklyn Nets.

 —